Introducing the Dyop®

 A black and white poker chipDescription automatically generated

-Click here for the introductory Dyop Video
+Click here for the introductory Dyop Videos

 Clockwise

 A Dyop® (pronounced “di-op”) is a calibrated segmented spinning ring visual target (aka, optotype) which helps doctors (and you) test how clear your vision is.
-A Dyop provides a strobic stimulus to the photoreceptors in the central rear area of the retinal of your eye called the fovea.
-(See the illustration below).
-Dyop testing is better than static letter methods (the Snellen test) or static shapes because it is based on how your eyes work.
-Static measurement systems are two dimensional using the height of the visual target and the viewing distance to that target.
-However, the “real world” is a fifth dimensional process consisting of height, width, distance, color, and time.
+A Dyop provides a strobic stimulus to the photoreceptors in the center rear area of the retinal of your eye called the fovea.
+(See the illustrations and details below).

-As a Dyop diameter gets smaller the alternating gaps and segments get proportionately smaller.
-When the spinning Dyop gaps get sufficiently small, the stimulus area of each gap is smaller than the minimum AREA to stimulate the color-receptive photoreceptors in the rear (fovea) area of the retina, which are clusters of about 20 color receptive photoreceptors.
-When the Dyop gaps become too small to stimulate a cluster of photoreceptors, the spinning of the Dyop ring is not detected because the receptor gap and segment stimulus tends to merge.
-That Dyop has a sub-acuity diameter.
-As the Dyop diameter is increased to have the gaps stimulate a minimum of 20 fovea photoreceptors, that minimum Dyop diameter where spinning IS detected is the Acuity endpoint.
-That minimum size threshold for detecting the gaps as spinning is the Minimum AREA of Resolution.
+Dyop testing is better than vision testing methods which use letters (aka, the 1862 Snellen “Big E” test) or other static shapes because it is based on how your eyes work.
+As the Dyop diameter gets smaller, its alternating gaps and segments get proportionately smaller.
+When the spinning Dyop gaps get sufficiently small, the stimulus area of each gap is smaller than the minimum AREA to stimulate the color-receptive photoreceptors in the rear (fovea) area of the retina, which are clusters of about 20 color-receptive photoreceptors.
+When the Dyop gaps become too small to stimulate the clusters of photoreceptors, the perception is that spinning of the Dyop ring is not detected because the stimulus of the gaps and segments tend to merge.
+A Dyop NOT detected as spinning has a “sub-acuity” diameter.
+As the Dyop diameter is increased to enable the gaps to stimulate a minimum of 20 fovea photoreceptors, that minimum Dyop diameter where spinning IS detected is the Acuity endpoint.
+That minimum size threshold for detecting the gaps as spinning is also called the Minimum AREA of Resolution (MAR).
+(The biggest flaw in previous acuity testing, and acuity “standards” when using letters is that Snellen viewed acuity as a two-dimensional, letter height and viewing distance, problem and mistakenly called it the “Minimum ARC of Resolution”.)

-The result of using a Dyop for acuity and refractions is that a Dyop is up to three times more efficient than 1862 static Snellen letter-based tests (which use culturally dependent Recognition Acuity static letters or symbols), up to six times more precise, and up to eight times more consistent.
-A Dyop also can measure acuity regardless of the subjects’ literacy skills or culture, easily enables testing of children or infants, and enables measurement of acuity in color for potential diagnostic and/or therapeutic use.
+The result of using a Dyop for acuity and refractions is that a Dyop is up to three times more efficient than 1862 static Snellen letter-based tests (which also uses culturally dependent Recognition Acuity static letters or symbols), up to six times more precise, and up to eight times more consistent.
+A Dyop also can measure acuity regardless of the subjects’ literacy skills or culture, and easily enables testing of children or infants, and enables measurement of acuity in color for potential diagnostic and/or therapeutic use.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =